tricx/tricx.github.io/_posts/2013-10-23-ancient_ancient_world.md

 –tight skirts<br />
 By the new car<br /><br />

-In opposition to this haiku, which was sprayed on the wall, are several photographs referring directly to a place, although their documentary approach partly disappears.<br />
+In opposition to this haiku, which was tagged on the wall, are several photographs referring directly to a place, although their documentary approach partly disappears.<br />

 The different elements of the installation are tested on coherence and diverging analogies.
 The documentary elements are bound to a realistic representation, even though only the translation into the context of all parts sketches a picture.
 Intentions are hidden to the viewer at first sight and can only be reconstructed by individual associations of a possible conception.<br />